ElForastero/react-browser-extension-boilerplate/README.md

 npm version patch
 ```

-This would increase you patch package.json version.
+This will increase your patch package.json version.
 During the next build output manifest file will have the same version.

 ## ⚠️ Content Security Policy (CSP)
 "unsafe-eval" in directive "script-src" and "connect-src" are needed for auto reloading, and should be removed from production manifest.json.